-Are you a visual learner?
-(Aren’t we all to some degree?)
-If so, you don’t want to miss out on this YouTube video DIY Lettuce Hem Top by Annika Victoria that will show you step-by-step on how to make a DIY Lettuce Hem Top.
+Are you a visual learner? (aren’t we all to some degree?)
+If so, you don’t want to miss out on this YouTube video DIY Lettuce Hem Top by Annika Victoria that will show you step-by-step how to make a DIY Lettuce Hem Top.

-You’ll see it created from start to finish and can pause, rewind, and rewatch as many times as you want.
+You’ll see it created from start to finish and can pause, rewind, and watch as many times as you want.

 Annika Victoria mentioned in the video that some people destroyed 3 t-shirts trying to do the lettuce hem properly.
 But she is making the video so that you can do this lettuce hem right the FIRST time you try it.